openafs-contrib/ansible-openafs/docs/source/modules/openafs_volume.rst

   acl (False, str, None)
     The access control list to be set in the volumes root directory.

-    The c(acl) option my be specified as a list of strings.
+    The ``acl`` option my be specified as a list of strings.
 Each string contains a pair of strings separated by a space.
 The substring names a user or group, the second indicates the access rights.

-    See c(fs setacl) for details.
+    See ``fs setacl`` for details.

     This option may only be used if a client is installed on the remote node.